marked-gil/goodwill-events/README.md

 **CHANGE PASSWORD**
 > **User Story [#38](https://github.com/marked-gil/goodwill-events/issues/38):** As a User, I can change my password so that I can maintain the security of my account.

-The 'Change Password' page requires the current password and new password (needs to be entered twice) to be supplied.
+The 'Change Password' page requires the current password and new password (which needs to be entered twice) to be supplied.
 Then, a 'Change Password' button is available for clicking to process the request.
 If the current password provided is correct, then the password will be successfully changed in the database.
-Validation of this feature is provided by 'Django-Allauth' library.
+Validation of this feature is provided by 'django-allauth' library.

-A link to reset password is also available through the Forgot Password link.
+A link to reset the password is also available through the Forgot Password link.

 ![Change password page](docs/features_screenshots/change-password.png)